chweber/MLOps-Zoomcamp/README.md

 # MLOps-Zoomcamp
-Exercises and Projects from MLOps-Zoomcamp
+Exercises and Projects from MLOps-Zoomcamp (#mlopszoomcamp)